 We've only seen a handful of Smart Displays so far, and we expect there will be more to come later in the year.
-Here's the ones we do know about and what's coming up later in 2018.
+Here are the ones we do know about and what's launching soon.

 The Lenovo Smart Display comes in 8-inch ($199.99) and 10-inch ($249.99) display sizes, both full HD resolution, with two 10W speakers.

 The Lenovo looks very gadgety from the front but the stand does come in a 'soft grey' or 'natural bamboo' finish which helps the look β the Smart Display can be turned horizontal or portrait but they are not designed to be picked up and moved around.
-Our main takeaway from our recent hands on is that we'd like to see more stylish, home-friendly integrations of the screen.
+Our main takeaway is that we'd like to see more stylish, home-friendly integrations of the screen.